samooth/spacecore/README.md

 #### `const done = core.findingPeers()`

-Create a hook that tells Hypercore you are finding peers for this core in the background.
+Create a hook that tells Spacecore you are finding peers for this core in the background.
 Call `done` when your current discovery iteration is done.
-If you're using Hyperswarm, you'd normally call this after a `swarm.flush()` finishes.
+If you're using Spaceswarm, you'd normally call this after a `swarm.flush()` finishes.

 This allows `core.update` to wait for either the `findingPeers` hook to finish or one peer to appear before deciding whether it should wait for a merkle tree update before returning.